Chuckhu18/EEp520-Final-Project/README.md

 enviro
 ```

-Then navigate to `http://localhost` you should see a rectangular walled area.
+Then navigate to `http://localhost` you should see a maze and your tank poped up.

 You can press `Ctrl-C` to stop the enviro server.